Christmas Activities For Kids

 Fine Motor Christmas Activities

 Fine motor skills help your child hold a pencil, do a button and tie their shoes.
-Strengthen those hands and fingers with some fine motor Christmas crafts!
+You can help strengthen little hands and fingers with these Christmas-themed fine motor crafts for home or classroom!

 Quick Start: Beaded Candy Cane Ornaments